amasegian/IRSA/week7/README.md

 ## Assignments

 Students were expected to complete and submit Milestone 1 by the end of the day, then begin working on Milestone 2.
+I also asked them to complete a short, anonymous [mid-course review survey](../mid_course_review.pdf) to provide feedback on the course so far, so that I could make adjustments for the rest of the semester.

 ## Notes